spkennealy/Algos_and_Data_Structures/chapter_6_efficient_sorting_algos.md

 #### **Space Complexity**

 Our implementation of quickSort uses O(n) space because of the partition arrays we create.
 There is an in-place version of quickSort that uses O(log(n)) space.
 O(log(n)) space is not huge benefit over O(n).
 You'll also find our version of quickSort as easier to remember, easier to implement.
 Just know that a O(logn) space quickSort exists.

+#### **When should we use Quick Sort?**
+* When you are in a pinch and need to throw down an efficent sort (on average).
+The recursive code is light and simple to implement; much smaller than mergeSort.
+* When constant space is important to you, use the in-place version.
+This will of course trade off some simplicity of implementation.

+If you know some constraints about dataset you can make some modifications to optimize pivot choice.
+Here's some food for thought.
+Our implementation of quickSort will always take the first element as the pivot.
+This means we will suffer from the worst case time complexity in the event that we are given an already sorted array (ironic isn't it?).
+If you know your input data to be mostly already sorted, randomize the choice of pivot - this is a very easy change.
+Bam.
+Solved like a true engineer.